“The LL accept LOI, now prepare TA, ok ah?“

 For many people it gives them the ‘best of both worlds’, the privacy and feeling of space of their own home but with the convenience of an estate managed pool, private parking, gym, and other facilities.

-Cluster houses are highly sought after.
-According to The Business Times, sales of cluster houses rose 168% between 2014 and 2017, but are in shorter supply as rental propositions than traditional condos and, as such, have rental rates equivalent to fully landed houses.
+Cluster houses are highly sought after but are in shorter supply as rental propositions than traditional condos and, as such, have rental rates equivalent to fully landed houses.

-A four bedroom apartment in The Alana, a cluster house considered out-of-town in Seletar and with no close MRT links will set you back $7,200 per month, while the equivalent size will cost you $9,000 in Watten Residences, a property located much nearer in to town in Bukit Timah.
+A four bedroom apartment in The Alana, a cluster house considered out-of-town in Seletar and with no close MRT links will set you back $8,100 per month.

 Landed property refers to houses where the owner has the title to the land.
 This normally means terraced, semi or fully detached houses, though the latter here is called a Bungalow.